Making a law in the Australian Parliament

 Path of a bill

-A bill can only become a law if it is passed by a majority vote in the House of Representatives and the Senate.
-The bill must be agreed to in identical form by both chambers, and given Royal Assent by the Governor-General.
+A bill can only become a law if it is passed by a majority vote in the Senate and the House of Representatives.
+The bill must be agreed to in identical form by both the Senate and House, and given Royal Assent by the Governor-General.
 It is then known as an Act of Parliament.
 An Act specifies the date on which the new law will commence.
 Often this is the day after it receives Royal Assent.

 Most bills are introduced into the House of Representatives and then sent to the Senate.
 Bills may start in the Senate, except for money and taxation bills.
 Most bills are introduced by government ministers; however, other members of parliament can introduce their own bills, known as private members' or private senators' bills.